-Below is a list of some of the resources and tools that I use.
+Below is a list of some of the resources and tools that I use currently or have used in the past.
 I’ve done a lot of trial and error so hopefully this helps you cut to the chase and get creating faster!

 Websites and Hosting